Straw-Hat-Hacks/periodic-table-offensive-security/README.md

 # 🧨 Periodic Table of Offensive Security

-A visual reference of **118 essential tools, frameworks, and standards** used in offensive security and red teaming — organized like a periodic table.
+A visual reference of **118 essential tools, frameworks, and standards** used in offensive security and red teaming, organized like a periodic table.

 ![Periodic Table of Offensive Security](./periodic_table_offsec.png)